unitfactory/api/docs/guidelines.md

 - `401 Unauthorized` - Used when you don't provide a valid Oauth-token
 - `403 Forbidden` - Used when you can't access the requested data, because of missing scopes or insufficient rights
 - `404 Not found` - Used when requesting something by id, but the id doesn't exist (in your account)
-- `500 Intenal Server Error` -  Used when there are uncatched exceptions
+- `500 Intenal Server Error` -  Used when there are uncaught exceptions

 ### Content-Type & Accept